jujumiago/Human-Digital-Intelligence-Organisms-HDIOC/APPENDIX.md

 # 📎 Appendix — Related Research & References

-This appendix provides supporting research areas that relate to concepts explored in HDIOC (Human–Digital Intelligence Organisms).
+This appendix lists publicly available research areas and materials that are **conceptually related** to topics discussed in HDIOC (Human–Digital Intelligence Organisms).

-HDIOC is a **conceptual framework**, not a direct implementation of these works.
+HDIOC is an independent conceptual framework and is not affiliated with any of the listed organizations or authors.

+All references are provided for educational and informational purposes only.

 ---

 # 🧠 1.
-Cognitive Architectures & Intelligent Agents
+Artificial Intelligence & Intelligent Agents

-Research related to perception, memory, and action loops in intelligent systems.
+Public research related to intelligent systems, agent behavior, and learning systems.

 - OpenAI Research
   https://openai.com/research

-- DeepMind Blog (Agent-based AI systems)
+- DeepMind Blog
   https://deepmind.google/discover/blog/

 - MIT OpenCourseWare — Artificial Intelligence